 Strategy and Goals

 Mainz University of Applied Sciences' strength lies in applied research and development.
 The diversity of professional competences is combined in the three schools of engineering, design and business.
-In addition, in the past years, the establishment of seven independent institutes, some of which have been in existence for more than 10 years, and other focal points of our work have set new standards in the field of applied research and development, which are implemented in collaboration with a large number of cooperation partners from scientific and research sectors, museums and industry.
+In addition, in the past years, the establishment of eight independent institutes, some of which have been in existence for more than 20 years, and other focal points of our work have set new standards in the field of applied research and development, which are implemented in collaboration with a large number of cooperation partners from scientific and research sectors, museums and industry.
 One of the factors responsible for the successful development is the close integration of research with the respective disciplines.
 At Mainz University of Applied Sciences, applied research is also viewed internally as a performance criterion and is rewarded, among other things, with a reduction in teaching time and a research bonus.

 Key research priorities in our research profile

 Research activities are grouped into three core areas and one potential area: